microsoft/vscode-docs/docs/python/debugging.md

 ![Debugging Status Bar](images/debugging/debug-status-bar.png)

 By default, the debugger uses the same `python.pythonPath` workspace setting as for other features of VS Code.
-To use a different interpreter for debugging specifically, set the value for `python` in `launch.json` for the applicable debugger configuration as described in the next section.
-Alternately, select the named interpreter on the Status Bar to select a different one, which updates `python.pythonPath`.
+To use a different interpreter for debugging specifically, set the value for `python` in `launch.json` for the applicable debugger configuration.
+Alternately, select the named interpreter on the Status Bar to select a different one.

 ## Basic debugging